LibreOffice/loeclipse/README.md

    * Now there should be no more project errors.
 5. Go to *Run->Run Configurations*, and create a new run configuration of the type *Eclipse Application*.
 Now you can run or debug the LOEclipse plugin using this run configuration.

+### Getting help

+Join [#libreoffice-dev on freenode](https://irc.documentfoundation.org/?settings=#libreoffice-dev) to get in touch with LibreOffice and LOEclipse developers.

+You can also write to the [LibreOffice development mailing list](https://lists.freedesktop.org/mailman/listinfo/libreoffice) if you have trouble working on this project.

 ## Release Management

 After releasing a new version, we need to build the update site.
 To do that, run the following command in the `build` folder: